 Nature has inspired writers and painters for centuries so trying some 'al fresco' writing or painting/drawing is a great way for children to stop for a minute and take in the beauty of nature.
 This might be challenging with younger ones but those of school age should be used to focusing on specific topics for more than 5 minutes.

-The garden is full of colours, smells and amazing shapes that can be described in writing or pictures.
+The garden is full of colours, smells (apparently our sense of smell can be more acute in spring as there is usually more moisture in the air!) and amazing shapes that can be described in writing or pictures.
 Flowers and leaves can be pressed to make beautiful pictures and suncatchers, twigs can be covered with colourful string or be used to make nature mobiles.
 The possibilities are endless as long as you use your imagination and that is something kids are really good at.

 What are your favourite Spring garden activities to do with kids?
 Please do share them!